chef/anka-buildkite-plugin/README.md

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) for running pipeline steps in [Anka](https://ankadoc.bitbucket.io/#introduction) virtual machines.

+- By default, cloned VMs will be deleted on pipeline cancellation, failure, or success.
-> At this time, this plugin does not automatically mount the `buildkite-agent` or inject any `BUILDKITE_` environment variables.
+- At this time, this plugin does not automatically mount the `buildkite-agent` or inject any `BUILDKITE_` environment variables.

 ## Example